k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 </web>

-### What Is a Logical Unit Instance (LUI)?
+### What is a Logical Unit Instance (LUI)?
 A Logical Unit Instance is one instance of a Logical Unit Type – it is a single physical database, which holds the data of one single Digital Entity in the LUT structure definition.
-Using our example from above (Customer 360), assume that Company ABC has 35 million customers:
+Using our above example (Customer 360), assume that Company ABC has 35 million customers:

 * LU/LUT = Customer.
 * LUI = one single customer database.